 Aurélien Reymond-Moret graduated with a degree in musicology from the Université de Saint-Etienne.
 He pursued his studies in singing with Heidi Raymond and Jan Marc Bruin, and took master classes with Françoise Pollet.
 In 2008, he joined the choirs of several operas including Limoges, Lausanne, Geneva and Saint-Étienne.
 He has been a singer in several professional ensembles in Lyon, Lausanne and Geneva.

-At the Opéra de Lausanne: Chico in Pan y toros (2009), Buteux in La fille de Madame Angot (2010), un Araldo in Rinaldo (2011), a mask in L’Aiglon (2013), a guard in Manon (2014), Gaspard in Amahl et les visiteurs du soir (2017), Bertram in La donna del lago (2018).
+At the Opéra de Lausanne: Pan y toros (2009), La Fille de Madame Angot (2010), Rinaldo (2011), L’Aiglon (2013), Manon (2014), Amahl et les visiteurs du soir (2017), La donna del lago (2018), Anna Bolena (2019) and Ariadne auf Naxos (2019).

 Julie Martin du Theil graduated from the Lausanne Conservatory and won a scholarship from the Leenaards Foundation.
 After her debut at the Opéra de Lausanne in 2010, she joined the cast of the Magdeburg Opera, where she played the most important roles of her repertoire: Susanna in theNozze di Figaro, Pamina in Die Zauberflöte, Sandrina in La finta giardiniera, Sophie in Der Rosenkavalier, Gretel in Hänsel und Gretel, Oscar in Un ballo in maschera, Frau Fluth and Anna Reich in Die lustigen Weiber von Windsor, Baronness Freimann in Der Wildschütz, Olympia in the Contes d’Hoffmann, Tytania in A Midsummer Night’s Dream, Despina in Così fan tutte, Zerlina in Don Giovanni, Adèle in Die Fledermaus, Gabrielle in La vie parisienne, Valencienne in Die lustige Witwe and Sophie in Werther.